htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 -  It is impossible to schedule vanilla and standard universe jobs at intervals that are smaller than the interval at which HTCondor evaluates jobs.
-This interval is determined by the configuration variable ``SCHEDD_INTERVAL`` .
+This interval is determined by the configuration variable ``SCHEDD_INTERVAL`` :index:`SCHEDD_INTERVAL<single: SCHEDD_INTERVAL>`.
 As a vanilla or standard universe job completes execution and is placed back into the job queue, it may not be placed in the idle state in time.
 This problem does not afflict local universe jobs.
 -  HTCondor cannot guarantee that a job will be matched in order to make its scheduled deferral time.
 A job must be matched with an execution machine just as any other HTCondor job; if HTCondor is unable to find